 Getting Started

-This guide will walk through creating a new extension from scratch.
+This guide will walk through setting up your development environment and creating a new Rancher extension.

 Prerequisites